bvibber/ogv.js/readme.md

 ## Upstream library notes

 We've experimented with tremor (libivorbis), an integer-only variant of libvorbis.
 This actually does *not* decode faster, but does save about 200kb off our generated JavaScript, presumably thanks to not including an encoder in the library.
-However on slow devices like iPod Touch 5th-generation, it makes a significant impact on the decode time.
+However on slow devices like iPod Touch 5th-generation, it makes a significant negative impact on the decode time so we've gone back to libvorbis.

 Libtheora needs a slight patch to a function signature to pass emscripten's checks for asm.js-mode function pointer compatibility.